Using Life Insurance to Generate Tax-Free Income in Retirement

 The tax code classifies individuals who own less than 2% of an S-Corp or LLC as regular employees.
 In this scenario:

 For the business partner receiving the LTC benefit, the entire premium paid by the company is includable in their gross income as a guaranteed payment.
 This holds true for partnership-paid premiums paid on behalf of the partner’s spouse or dependents.
-In this case, the partner is treated as a self-employed individual for tax purposes, and the LTC premiums received would be subject to the same tax rules as those applied to pass-through entities in the prior section.

 We're here to help ensure your product designs meet your clients' needs and maximize their tax deductions.